dmsc/mkatr/README.md

 To place files inside a sub-directory, simply add the directory *before* all the files inside that directory.

-The resulting image will be the smaller size that fits all the given files, from the following list (except when the `-x` option is used):
+The resulting image will be the smaller size that fits all the given files (or the minimum specified with `-s`), from the following list (except when the `-x` option is used):

 | Sector Count | Sector Size | Total Size | Name                     |
 |         ---: |        ---: |       ---: | :---                     |